titocampis/econpy/README.md

 ![alt text](pictures/loan_vs_data.png)
 ![alt text](pictures/loan_vs_graph.png)

-### 4.2 Completely Balance breakdown for fixed loan years
+### 4.2 Completely Balance breakdown for compound interest investing difference between rent and quota
-It will completely detail the balance over years when fixed loan years.
+It will completely detail an example of the balance over years when investing the difference between a loan quota and the rent of the property.
+So you can estimate the benefits depending on the number of years you ask for the morgage.

 #### Configuration
 | Parameter | Explanation                                        |